NSF-SciFy: Mining the NSF Awards Database for Scientific Claims: Introduction

-In this paper, we make the following contributions: (1) We introduce \DatasetName, the largest scientific claim dataset to date with an estimated 2.8M claims extracted from 400K NSF award abstracts, establishing grant proposals as a novel source for scientific claim extraction; (2) As a precursor to \DatasetName~and, a current offering, we create \DatasetNameMatSci~focusing exclusively on materials science with 114K extracted claims from 16K abstracts.
-This is the first materials science claim dataset and, in number of extracted claims, this alone is an order of magnitude bigger than the largest publicly available claim dataset; (3) We develop a zero-shot prompting approach for joint extraction of scientific claims and investigation proposals as a scalable way to bootstrap large-scale scientific claim datasets; (4) We present novel evaluation metrics for claim/proposal extraction based on LLM judgments, showing that fine-tuned models significantly outperform base models; and (5) Finally, we release all datasets and trained models from our work for unfettered research and commercial use.
+In this paper, we make the following contributions: (1) We introduce \DatasetName, the largest scientific claim dataset to date with 2.8M claims extracted from 400K NSF award abstracts, establishing grant proposals as a novel source for scientific claim extraction; (2) We create \DatasetNameMatSci~focusing exclusively on materials science with 114K extracted claims from 16K abstracts.
+This is the first materials science claim dataset and, in number of extracted claims, this alone is an order of magnitude bigger than the largest publicly available claim dataset; In addition, we also create \DatasetNameTwentyK~with 135K claims spanning five NSF directorates.
+(3) We develop a zero-shot prompting approach for joint extraction of scientific claims and investigation proposals as a scalable way to bootstrap high-precision, large-scale scientific claim datasets; (4) We present novel evaluation metrics for claim/proposal extraction based on LLM judgments, showing that fine-tuned models significantly outperform base models; and (5) Finally, we release all datasets and trained models from our work for unfettered research and commercial use.
 Our dataset and methods enable new opportunities for large-scale claim verification, scientific discovery tracking, and meta-scientific research.
+See Appendix~\ref{app:reproduce} for reproducibility statement.